vnglst/peter-and-the-wolf/readme.md

 - add better quality (and really free) English mp3
 - ~~stop soundfx playback when starting main playback~~
 - move sw-cache to webpack plugin (test)
-- write this readme about game + PWA
+- write this readme about PWA
 - fix a11y issues
 - optimize for lighthouse score
 - use SVG instead of Material-UI icons to decrease bundle size by at least 110Kb